 The list of the best villages to retire in Spain is endless!
 With so many areas to discover, sometimes you need to get to Spain and then take time to explore.
 We have happened upon many, just by driving by and exploring.
 For most of these locations, you will just need to visit them, as there isn’t too much information about them online.
 If there is, we will provide you with a link to more information.

-- Almuñécar – This is our website we started about the area, as there wasn’t much online in English when we moved to Costa Tropical.
+- Almuñécar – This is the website we started about the area, as there wasn’t much online in English when we moved to Costa Tropical.

 - Ronda or the nearby village of Setinal de las Bodegas for a real Spanish experience.